Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Introduction

 \section{Introduction}

-Bäcklund transformations, although originally arising within the realm of classical differential geometry, have come to play a significant role in the modern analysis of nonlinear phenomena.
+B\"{a}cklund transformations, although originally arising within the realm of classical differential geometry, have come to play a significant role in the modern analysis of nonlinear phenomena.
 Indeed, this type of transformation is named after the mathematician traditionally associated with a theorem that studies the transformation of surfaces with constant negative curvature in $\mathbb{R}^{3}$, realizing them as focal surfaces of a pseudospherical congruence of lines.
-In practice, starting from a surface with constant negative Gaussian curvature, Bäcklund’s theorem allows for the construction of a one-parameter family of surfaces by integrating only a system of ordinary differential equations (ODEs).
-Since such surfaces correspond, from an analytical point of view, to solutions of the sine-Gordon equation $z_{xt}=\sin z$, Bäcklund’s theorem provides a method for generating new solutions of the sine-Gordon equation from a given one, again through the integration of a system of ODEs.
-In doing so, this transformation acts as an automorphism of the sine-Gordon solution space — a property that justifies the term auto-Bäcklund transformation.
+In practice, starting from a surface with constant negative Gaussian curvature, B\"{a}cklund's theorem allows for the construction of a one-parameter family of surfaces by integrating only a system of ordinary differential equations (ODEs).
+Since such surfaces correspond, from an analytical point of view, to solutions of the sine-Gordon equation $z_{xt}=\sin z$, B\"{a}cklund's theorem provides a method for generating new solutions of the sine-Gordon equation from a given one, again through the integration of a system of ODEs.
+In doing so, this transformation acts as an automorphism of the sine-Gordon solution space --- a property that justifies the term auto-B\"{a}cklund transformation.

-In its modern formulation, an auto-Bäcklund transformation for a differential equation $\mathcal{E}$ refers to a map that associates, to any given solution of $\mathcal{E}$, a family of new solutions of $\mathcal{E}$, typically by integrating a system of ODEs.
-Then, more generally, a Bäcklund transformation is understood as a transformation that, via the integration of a system of ordinary differential equations, maps solutions of one differential equation $\mathcal{E}$ to solutions of another equation $\mathcal{Y}$.
+In its modern formulation, an auto-B\"{a}cklund transformation for a differential equation $\mathcal{E}$ refers to a map that associates, to any given solution of $\mathcal{E}$, a family of new solutions of $\mathcal{E}$, typically by integrating a system of ODEs.
+Then, more generally, a B\"{a}cklund transformation is understood as a transformation that, via the integration of a system of ordinary differential equations, maps solutions of one differential equation $\mathcal{E}$ to solutions of another equation $\mathcal{E}'$.